 A Short History of Long Leasehold

-In 1926 the Act removed the manorial system by abolishing copyholds, a form of land holding which was common from the Middle Ages.
-This type of land tenure took its name from the ‘title deed’ received by the tenant which was a copy of the relevant entry in the manorial court.
-The last of these copyholds were converted into freeholds or 999-year leases.
+In 1926 under the same Act, copyholds were abolished with the last of them being converted into freeholds or 999-year leases.
 As Lords of the Manor could only be Lords of land they directly owned, they therefore had to be compensated for the loss of this right.

-The idea of selling flats was pretty much unheard of, but as creating new feudal obligations was out due to the 1925 Act having abolished them, it became an increasingly interesting possibility as a potential means of raising outright capital for landlords.
+The idea of selling flats was pretty much unheard of, but as creating new feudal obligations was out of the question and the rental market had dried up, it became an increasingly interesting possibility as a potential means of raising outright capital for landlords.